Montrose, CO — City Councilors voted unanimously Tuesday to place the historic Montrose County Jail on the city’s register of historic places.

 The jail, located at 217 South First Street behind Abel’s Hardware, was erected in 1885 and served as Montrose’s first county jail.

-According to City Planner William Reis, on May 25, 2021, the City of Montrose Historic Preservation Commission considered an application for historic property designation of the Montrose County Jail, according to Section 4-15 of the Montrose Municipal Code.
+According to City Planner William Reis, on April 27, 2021, the City of Montrose Historic Preservation Commission considered an application for historic property designation of the Montrose County Jail as provided in Section 4-15 of the Montrose Municipal Code.

 The commission voted unanimously to recommend the building for City Council approval as a historic property.

 The building, although altered, is representative of county jails in nineteenth-century Colorado with its small size, stone construction, and narrow windows, according to Reis.

 The city's vision for the jail, a brief home to the infamous outlaw Butch Cassidy, is to preserve and restore the interior of the building before reopening it for public tours.